plewis/plewis.github.io/phylogenetics/papers2026.md

 :heavy_check_mark: Van Den Bussche, R., Baker, R., Huelsenbeck, J. P., and Hillis, D. M. 1998.
 [Base compositional bias and phylogenetic analyses: A test of the “flying DNA” hypothesis.](https://doi.org/10.1006/mpev.1998.0531) Molecular Phylogenetics and Evolution, 10(3), 408–416.

-Whelan, S., and N. Goldman.
+:heavy_check_mark: Whelan, S., and N. Goldman.
 2001.
 A general empirical model of protein evolution derived from multiple protein families using a maximum likelihood approach.
 Molecular Biology and Evolution, 18, 691-699.
 (WAG amino acid model)

 Wickett, N. J., Y. Fan, P. Lewis, and B. Goffinet.
 2008.
 [Distribution and evolution of pseudogenes, gene losses, and a gene rearrangement in the plastid genome of the nonphotosynthetic liverwort, _Aneura mirabilis_ (Metzgeriales, Jungermanniopsida).](http://dx.doi.org/10.1007/s00239-008-9133-1) Journal of Molecular Evolution 67:111-122.